 As an impact investor, Astanor invests in mission-driven companies which aim to have a positive impact on people and the planet and excludes from its portfolio any company active in the prohibited sectors listed in our Responsible Investment Framework.
-As part of our due diligence, we assess the potential of both the positive and negative impacts created by companies.
+Through our due diligence process, we evaluate both the positive and negative impacts of each company using our impact valuation methodology.
 Each investment must positively contribute to at least one of Astanor's impact KPIs and do no significant harm to any of the other five KPIs.

 Astanor assesses the potential ESG risks of each potential portfolio company prior to investment.
-Astanor invests in early stage, developing companies and it is therefore common that potential investee companies may not have a strong ESG framework in place at the time of investment.
-During its initial screening with any potential portfolio company, Astanor therefore assesses the presence of minimum safeguards used for a reasonable ESG framework.
+Astanor recognizes that early-stage companies may lack robust ESG frameworks at the time of investment, whereas growth-stage companies may have more established ESG practices.
+During the initial screening, we assess the presence of reasonable ESG frameworks aligned with the company's maturity.
 These safeguards include the criteria below (not an exhaustive list):